KillrVideo/killrvideo.github.io/src/site/docs/development/functional-specs.md

 This operation gets a video and all its details from the catalog.

 #### Inputs
-- `video_id` - unique IDs representing the video to be returned
+- `video_id` - unique ID representing the video to be returned

 #### Behavior
 1. Retrieve the video details from the `videos` table by ID